stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/QSPI/QSPI_ExecuteInplace/readme.txt

 QSPI FLASH device.

-In this example,the QSPI is interfacing with SPANSION S25FL512S FLASH or MICRON MT25QL512AB FLASH memory and up to user to select the right flash connected on his STM32469I-EVAL board by uncommenting the required line in main.h:
+In this example,the QSPI is interfacing with SPANSION S25FL512S FLASH or MICRON MT25QL512AB FLASH memory and up to user to select the right flash connected on the STM32446E-EVAL/STM32469I-EVAL board by uncommenting the required line in main.h:
 - QSPI_FLASH_SPANSION: QSPI FLASH Spansion
 - QSPI_FLASH_MICRON: QSPI FLASH Micron